react-cosmos/react-cosmos/README.md

 });
 ```

-Once that is in place, we are able to render our components.
+Once that is in place, we are able to render components without holding
+references to their class object.

 ```js
 var props = {